andy-g-davis/ADAVIS_225a/README.md

 # Andy Davis

 This is my repo for BMS 225a - Data Science.
-My work is lovingly organized as follows:
+My work is lovingly organized as follows below:

 `code` All scripts used in analysis